Emerald3ME/AoE2DE-Drag-Scroll/README.md

 1. Download `AoE2DE-Drag-Scroll.ahk`
 2. Right-click it and hit **Run as administrator**
 3. Load into a game
-4. Hold middle mouse and drag to pan
+4. Hold middle mouse (default key) and drag to pan

 To stop the script, right-click the AutoHotkey icon in your taskbar and hit Exit.
 To reload after making changes, press **Ctrl+Alt+R** while the script is running.